Chedworth, Cirencester & surrounding area

 Bathroom, wood panelled and spacious, with bath, shower over, WC and washbasin.
 There is also a Washing machine.

-Bedroom Two* with single bed and with cupboard for hanging clothes.
+Bedroom Two* (accessed through bedroom 1) with single bed and with cupboard for hanging clothes.
 (More hanging space in the wardrobe in the living room).

 To the front is typical cottage style garden, while to the rear is a much larger garden with old trees and attractive shrubs.